-Variety of assignment formats to provide students with multiple means of demonstrating learning.
+- Variety of assignment formats to provide students with multiple means of demonstrating learning. - Opportunities for students to apply course knowledge and skills to authentic, real-world tasks in assignments.

 Comment briefly on the frequency and variety of assignment types and assessment approaches used in this course or select methods above (required):